-Leo draws our attention to the elements of scandal and disgrace which circulate darkly and powerfully around Christ and His Cross.
+He emphasizes the elements of scandal and disgrace which circulate darkly and potently around Christ and His Cross.
 In their hearts, St Leo tells us, Christ desired His disciples to be able to enter into these things and live through them.
-What does this suggest?

 At one level, who can say?
-But following St Leo’s suggestion, we can at least suggest that what Peter and James did not want was the scandal and disgrace of the Cross.
-More precisely, it’s not so much that they didn’t want these things – for who, after all, could actively desire them?
-It’s rather that their hearts were such that they would actively refuse any path which demanded such things.
-They would, in other words, do anything to avoid the radical marginalization and dispossession and defeat which Christ and His Cross required them to endure.
+But following St Leo’s suggestion, we can at least suppose that what Peter and James did not want was the path that would unfold itself in the scandal and disgrace of the Cross.
+More precisely, they would find themselves actively refusing any path which demanded such things.
+They would, in other words, do anything to avoid the marginalization, dispossession and defeat which Christ and His Cross required them to endure.

-They knew, after all, the kind of Saviour, and therefore the kind of salvation, which they were prepared to imagine – the kind, therefore, they were prepared to accept.
-They wanted success, they looked to Christ for the fulfilment of their fantasy of enjoying some dramatic and decisive vindication, a glorious overthrowing of the alien and Godless people who dominated and despised them.
-And as they watched this dream, this demand, evaporate, as they saw the path ahead require them to renounce the spoils of victory, and instead endure an ever-deepening intensification of their vulnerability and abjection, then we find that they could not, in fact would not, tolerate it.
+They imagined they knew the kind of Saviour, and therefore the kind of salvation, which they were being offered.
+They looked to Christ for the fulfilment of their fantasy of enjoying a dramatic and decisive vindication, a glorious overthrowing of the alien and Godless people who dominated and despised them.
+And as they watched this fantasy evaporate, as they saw the path ahead requiring of them not abundance but renunciation, an intensification of vulnerability and abjection, then we find that they could not, in fact would not, embrace it.

-Perhaps the ‘hidden dignity’ which they had seen disclosed in the Transfiguration actually strengthened their refusal.
-For hadn’t they seen, in that ‘hidden dignity’, the promise of a victory, of a glory, which would undoubtedly be theirs?
-To see their hold upon that glory recede, apparently irretrievably, must have very hard to deal with.
-Recalling the Transfiguration, perhaps they felt taunted, even betrayed.
-People who feel betrayed often violently reject the hopes and desires which once upon a time had animated them.
+Perhaps what Leo calls the ‘hidden dignity’ which Peter and James had seen disclosed in the Transfiguration perversely strengthened their refusal.
+For hadn’t they seen, precisely in that dazzling ‘hidden dignity’, the promise of a glory which would undoubtedly be theirs?
+And yet, in what followed upon it, their hold upon that glory receded, apparently irretrievably.
+If they recalled the grace of the Transfiguration, perhaps they felt taunted by it, even, themselves, betrayed.
+When we feel betrayed we do sometimes, and even violently, reject the ideals and desires which once upon a time had animated us.
 Can we glimpse this perhaps in Peter’s repudiation of Christ following His arrest?
 Three times Peter has to face the question: Are you not one of his disciples?
-And in response, cursing and swearing as St Mark tells us, all he can bring himself each time to reply is: I do not know this man of whom you speak.
-There may be more than fear at work here.
+And in response, cursing and swearing as St Mark tells us, Peter insists I do not know this man of whom you speak.
+In this, there may be more than fear at work.

-But whatever the truth of this, if we turn from Peter to St John, we have to ask: what did John have, that Peter lacked?
-What enabled John, at the foot of the Cross, to see that this was not the betrayal of what the Transfiguration had disclosed, but in fact its fulfilment?
+But whatever the truth of this, if we turn from Peter to John, we can ask: what did John have, that Peter lacked?
+What enabled John, at the foot of the Cross, to see that this was not the betrayal of what the Transfiguration had disclosed, but in fact the passage to its fulfilment?

-The Church has often seen in John the embodiment of the contemplative spirit, in contrast to Peter’s impulsiveness, his yearning for action and for getting things done.
-She has also seen in John a particular affinity for love, for love as the meaning of God and of all that God does, the meaning of all that God undergoes, of all that He suffers on our behalf and therefore at our hands.
-Is it this which enables John to persevere?
+John is traditionally seen as the embodiment of the contemplative spirit, in contrast to Peter’s impulsiveness, his yearning for action and palpable achievement.
+And relatedly, John’s affinity is for love, for love as the meaning of God and of all that God does, the meaning of all that God undergoes, of all that He suffers on our behalf and therefore at our hands.
+Is it perhaps this which enables John to persevere?
 Is it this that makes him uniquely attuned not to victory, which the defeat of the Cross cannot, as such, disclose, but rather to love and its consummation, the consummatum est – It is Finished – which, in John’s own Gospel, is Christ’s final and definitive Word from the Cross?

-St John possessed a special insight into God.
+St John, perhaps, possessed a special insight into God.
 It was an insight nurtured in contemplation, in his adherence ultimately only to love and love’s demands.
 Uniquely among the Evangelists, it is John who insists that the deepest and truest name for God is nothing other than Love.
-And this is what enabled him to see what Peter refused to see.
-The ‘hidden dignity’ of which St Leo speaks, momentarily disclosed in the Transfiguration, is not contradicted by the Cross.
+Surely it is this which enabled him to see what Peter refused to see.
+The ‘hidden dignity’ of which St Leo speaks, momentarily disclosed in the Transfiguration, is according to the speculative affinity of love not contradicted by the Cross.
 On the contrary, the Cross is in fact a disclosure of the very same glory.
-It is the glory of the God Who is Love.

-John’s Gospel alone records the words Christ spoke in imminent anticipation of what He calls His hour, that is, the time of His suffering and death on the Cross.
-‘Father‘, Christ prays, ‘the hour has come; glorify thy Son that the Son may glorify thee‘.
-Now God’s glory is not divided: this must be the same glory as was disclosed at the Transfiguration, but disclosed as it were from a new angle, a new perspective.
+John’s Gospel alone records the words Christ spoke in imminent anticipation of what He calls His hour, that is, the time of His suffering and death.
+‘Father‘, He prays, ‘the hour has come; glorify thy Son that the Son may glorify thee‘.
+And God’s glory is not divided: this is the same glory as was disclosed at the Transfiguration, but disclosed at a new angle, from a new perspective.